lsst/rtn-066/index.rst

-On JIRA workflows for ovservatory operations
+On JIRA workflows for observatory operations
 ============================================

 Abstract